There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 Some sought-after tech jobs can attract hundreds of applications.
 Even if only half of those are qualified by meeting the basic requirements, hiring managers still have to screen them, which takes time.

 The phone screen is the first step in the hiring funnel.
 This stage consists of an informal phone call with a company representative that can take 15 to 30 minutes.
-They want to determine if the candidate has the right skills, gauge interest level, and looks for any red flags.
+They want to determine if the candidate has the right skills, gauge interest level, and look for any red flags.

 Technical Testing & Screening